guldentech/guldentech-docs/pages/storage.md

 !> Email GuldenTech admins if you are still not sure one which storage class to use for your persistent data. [guldentechjobs@gmail.com](mailto:guldentechjobs@gmail.com)

+!> All GuldenTech physical servers that hold storage are running 15k SAS drives in RAID 10.

 ## Local path

 Local path creates a pvc that is linked to a folder on the server, each time the pod starts it will be tied to that node.
 To use this storage class, refrence the example below.